Reconfigurable Intelligent Surface-Assisted Cross-Layer Authentication for Secure and Efficient Vehicular Communications: Performance evaluation

-Fig. \ref{f9} shows the received OFDM symbol in the frequency domain following the removal of the $CP$ and applying the FFT.
+Fig. \ref{f9} shows the received OFDM symbol in the frequency domain after removing the $CP$ and applying the FFT.
 This figure presents the received power in dB for each subcarrier when the RIS is ON and OFF.
+Note that, the scenario of the deactivated RIS corresponds to the case described in reference [30].
 It can be seen that the power of the subcarriers carrying data has increased by approximately $2$ dB with the activation of the RIS.
 This improvement is significant, especially for NLoS scenarios.
 Fig. \ref{f6} shows the PDF for hypothesis $H_0$ when the RIS is ON and OFF and for hypothesis $H_1$ for $N=64$ subcarriers and SNR = $5$ dB.
-The figure demonstrates that the activation of the RIS results in a reduction of the mean value for $\text{PDF}|_{H_0}$ compared to when the RIS is off.
+The figure demonstrates that the activation of the RIS reduces the mean value for $\text{PDF}|_{H_0}$ compared to when the RIS is off.
 This reduction leads to a decrease in the overlap between $\text{PDF}|_{H_0}$ and $\text{PDF}|_{H_1}$, providing superior ROC curves under low SNR conditions.

 Fig. \ref{f7} illustrates the ROC curve for varying SNR values $\text{SNR}\in \{0, -3, -6\}$ dB, $N=64$ subcarriers, and with and without the use of the RIS.
 The figure demonstrates that decreasing the SNR value reduces $P_d$ for a given $P_{fa}$.
 This result arises from the increasing overlap between both hypotheses as the SNR decreases.
-Furthermore, the figure indicates that activating the RIS leads to improved ROC curves.
-For example, when the RIS is off, the $P_d$ is approximately $0.92$, as shown in Fig. \ref{f7}(b).
+Furthermore, the figure indicates that activating the RIS improves ROC curves.
+For example, when the RIS is off, the $P_d$ is approximately $0.92$; see Fig. \ref{f7}(b).
 However, with the RIS enabled, the $P_d$ increases to approximately $0.99$ for $P_{fa} \sim 0.2$, thereby demonstrating the ability of the RIS to enhance the authentication performance.